boetiusj/hugo/content/_index.md

 # stats block ends
 about:
   headline: "Who we are"
   title: "Hometown.
-Local.
-Waldo - right in the heart of the Heart."
+City-wide. <br>Right in the heart of the Heart"
   subtitle: "One project at a time"
   description: "Prompt, courteous, efficient.
 Clear proposals"
   show: true # turn to false to hide